-Missed connections caused by airline delays should be the responsibility of the airlines
+Missed connections caused by airline delays should be the responsibility of the airlines.

 Travelers United wants the Department of Transportation (DOT) to hold airlines responsible for maintaining their schedules.
-If airlines were required to fly within two to three hours of their normally scheduled times, passengers could book connecting flights on other airlines without fear of missed connections.
+If airlines were required to fly within two to three hours of their typically scheduled times, passengers could book connecting flights on other airlines without fear of missed connections.

-Delayed flights have great consequences for passengers
+Delayed flights have significant consequences for passengers

-Flight delays happen often to airline passengers
+Flight delays happen often to airline passengers.

 Here is the European delayed flight rule